aiplanethub/machine-learning-bootcamp/module-1-data-analysis-visualization-and-statistics-recap/747-Data Analytics, Pandas and Working with CSV files.md

 ### Slide Download Link

-You can download these slides for this topic from [here](https://docs.google.com/presentation/d/1PcQQ9HCzc6y6nWCJ4UyGemQHKIlJVw6gv6YuchSxEdI/edit?usp=sharing).
+You can download the slides for this topic from [here](https://docs.google.com/presentation/d/1PcQQ9HCzc6y6nWCJ4UyGemQHKIlJVw6gv6YuchSxEdI/edit?usp=sharing).